-- The admissions process is the same for both the Memphis and Knoxville campuses.
+- The admissions process is the same for the Memphis, Nashville and Knoxville campuses.

 - The college operates a rolling admissions process.
 Please note that "rolling admissions" means that we accept and review applications on a continual basis beginning with the PharmCAS application, which becomes available in the Fall of each year.

 - Applicants who submit their application earlier will have priority in selection.
 Positions in the college and interview spaces will become limited or completely full closer to the deadline.

 - The College of Pharmacy's application must be submitted by February 1.
 To allow for PharmCAS processing time, applicants should submit their PharmCAS application in the Fall.
 Students seeking an early interview should submit their application at least six weeks in advance of the PharmCAS deadline.

 Interview and Admission Process